Hartvig Philip Rée

 Hartvig Philip Rée (12 October 1778 – 1 October 1859) was a Jewish-Danish merchant and author who built a large shipping and trade business to become one of the wealthiest people of his time.
 He created the first Jewish cemetery and synagogue in Aarhus at a time when Jews were frequently discriminated against and the Jewish population was negligible.
 He published a number of written works, mostly related to Jewish theology but also dealing with broader subjects such as economics.

 Early life and education

 Rée was born in Fredericia to the German merchant Philip Hartvig Rée (1744–99) and his wife Hanna Hartvig (1759–1830) who had immigrated from Hamburg.
 His parents were spiritually inclined and especially had a desire to study Jewish traditions and history.
 His father hired tutors and teachers from abroad to teach his children.
-In combination Rée was given a thorough education in trade which was completed with several-years long stay in Hamburg with his uncle.
+In combination Rée was given a thorough education in trade which was completed with a several-years long stay in Hamburg with his uncle.